cap-js/docs/java/change-tracking.md

 ### Implementing a DiffVisitor

-Additions and removals to/from entity state reported as calls to methods `added()` or `removed()` as a parts of the entity content as a structured data.
+Additions and removals in the entity state reported as calls to the methods `added()` or `removed()`.
-They are not traversed further on the element level.
+They always receive complete added or removed state for the entity or an association.
+It is never traversed element by element.

 The methods `added()` and `removed()` have the following arguments: